devtron-labs/devtron/docs/user-guide/resource-browser.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users need to be [admin of the Kubernetes resource](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to edit its manifest.
+User needs to be an [admin of the Kubernetes resource](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to edit its manifest.
 {% endhint %}

 You can edit the [manifest](../reference/glossary.md#manifest) of a Kubernetes object.
 This can be for fixing errors, scaling resources, or changing configuration.